 - Bake for 10 minutes, then remove from the oven and let cool.

-- In a bowl, whisk together the eggs, cream, and Gruyère cheese with a pinch of salt.
-Finely slice 2 asparagus spears and stir them into the mixture.
-Cover and set aside to infuse.
+- In a bowl, whisk together the eggs, cream, and Gruyère cheese with salt and pepper.

-- Once cooled, pour the cream mixture into each of the crusts.
-Bake for 14 minutes or until just set.
-Let cool for a few minutes before removing from the pan.
+- Bake for 14 minutes or until just set.
+Let cool for a few minutes before slicing.

 - While the tarts bake, whisk together the olive oil, vinegar, mustard, and a pinch of salt.

-- Top each tartlet with asparagus ribbons and finely shredded Gruyere cheese.
+- Top the tart with more finely shredded Gruyere cheese.
 These can be served hot or cold.

 Nutrition